 Audit Logs and Org Admins¶

-Click on "Audit Logs" to view all actions performed by authorized users of the Rafay Console.
+Click on "Audit Logs" to view all actions performed by authorized users of an Org.

 Audit logs are presented sorted by "date/time" i.e. always in a reverse chronological format.
 An illustrative example is shown below.

 Canned filters are provided so that the audit logs can be filtered so that the user can quickly zero in on what they are looking for.

 An illustrative example for a filtered view is shown below.

 A free text search box is provided for the users to quickly search for criteria that they are looking for in the "message" field.